secretlycarl/Video-LLaVA-sort-tool/README.md

 # Video-LLaVA-sort-tool
 custom script for Video-LLaVA that can sort videos based on their visual content

+This script uses Video-LLaVA to sort videos by repeating the same question for each video, and then moves the videos into directories based on the response.

 # WIP, noob dev here and I'm figuring out the install process

 I recently made [CLIP-video-sorter](https://github.com/secretlycarl/CLIP-video-sorter) but was unhappy with the results.
 I found an alternative in [Video-LLaVA](https://github.com/PKU-YuanGroup/Video-LLaVA) so I made this script.